Joe Mixon Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 Matchup vs. New York

-- In his lone career matchup against the Jets, Mixon notched 44 rushing yards, 29.5 fewer yards than his over/under in Sunday's game.
+- Mixon recorded 44 rushing yards in his lone career matchup against the Jets, 29.5 fewer yards than his over/under in Sunday's game.

-- Mixon ran for a touchdown in that game against the Jets.
+- Mixon ran for a touchdown in that outing against the Jets.

-- Conceding 127.5 rushing yards per game, the Jets have the 25th-ranked run defense in the NFL.
+- The Jets have the NFL's 25th-ranked defense against the run, surrendering 127.5 yards per game.

 - This season the Jets have given up 11 rushing TDs.
 They are ranked 31st in the league in that category.